 The Germans never checked the other barrels.

 My Mother told us about the times they had no light and my Grandfather connected a small light hanging from the ceiling to the dynamo of his bicycle, and he more or less turned the bicycle into an exercise bike in order to generate electricity for the light.

 Although my Mother’s parents had 13 children, they still helped people whenever they could.
 I remember one of my uncle mentioning a Jewish girl he used to play with,was helped by my Grandmother, but in what way he could or would not tell me.
-Again this was born out of paranoia and fear for repercussions, probably we lived only a few kilometers away from the German border.
+Again this was born out of paranoia and fear for repercussions, probably we lived only a few kilometres away from the German border.
+Literally a walking distance

 The fact that my Father had lost his dad at a young age, meant he never had that Father and Son bond, which also impacted the relationship I had with my Father.